“Affiliate” shall mean an entity, directly or indirectly, Controlling, Controlled by or under common Control with a party.

 All disputes, differences or questions arising out of these terms of business or as to the rights and liabilities of the parties hereto or as to the construction or interpretation hereof shall be referred to the decision of a single arbitrator to be agreed between the parties or in default of agreement to be appointed at the request of either party by the President for the time being of the Chartered Institute of Arbitrators.
 The arbitrator shall act as an expert whose decision (including as to costs) shall, expect in the case of manifest error, be final and binding on the parties.

-Any notices required to be given to the Client or to the Agency must be given in writing and delivered by hand, by mail, by telex, by facsimile with mail confirmation, at the addresses set out in the main contract (or such other addresses as shall have been notified to the other party in writing).
+Any notices required to be given to the Client or to the Agency must be given in writing and delivered by hand, by mail, by telex, by facsimile with mail confirmation.
 If hand delivered, notices are deemed served upon the day following delivery.
 If sent by first class mail, notices are deemed served on the second day following posting.
-If sent by telex, notices are deemed served upon receipt of the sender’s answerback.
+If sent by telex, notices are deemed served upon receipt of the sender’s answer back.
 If sent by facsimile, notices are deemed served upon receipt of the sender’s confirmation provided that such facsimile notice is followed by confirmation by first class mail.

 If any part of these terms of business shall be found by any court to be invalid, the invalidity should not affect the remaining conditions and the parties shall attempt to substitute therefore invalid condition having as near the same effect as the invalid condition as shall be legally permissible.

 22. Entire agreement

 22.1 The terms contain the entire subject matter of the Agreement, and supersedes all prior or contemporaneous agreements, proposals, discussions or correspondence, The Agreement constitutes the entire agreement of the parties as to the whether written or oral.

 22.2 The Agreement may not be amended or modified except in writing signed by an authorised representative of each party.